Authentic Lutheran Worship

 What is expected from me?

 As a visitor to our church home we want you to know that worship with us is intended to be comfortable and welcoming.
 We know that there are many personality types of visitors.
 Some prefer to be personally welcomed and introduced and some prefer to slip in quietly and unnoticed.
+If you would like, stop by the welcome center to gather some information and free stuff.
+If you feel comfortable, you can sign our guestbook or fill out one of the visitor cards in the pews.
+Completed cards can be handed to the usher during the service.

 We take an offering every Sunday in support of the work of God’s church.
 As believers, we respond to God’s great love to us by returning some of what He has given us for the work of His kingdom.
 It is perfectly fine if you choose to get to know us a little better before putting anything in the plate.
 What you give and who you entrust it to, is a matter between you and God.